Shekswess/shekswess/README.md

     - LangFuse: Open-source platform for LLM monitoring, observability & tracing.
     - Hugging Face: Platform and toolset for building, training, and deploying any kind of Machine Learning models.
     - Unsloth: Optimization of the resources needed for training and fine-tuning of LLMs.
+    - trl: A library for Reinforcement Learning with Transformers.
+    - axolotl: A library for building and pre-training and post-training of LLMs.
     - Langchain & Llamaindex: Orchestration frameworks for LLM-based applications.
     - Ragas: Framework that evaluates Retrieval Augmented Generation (RAG) systems.
     - smolagents: A minimalist AI agent framework for building powerful agents with minimal code.
+    - strands-agents: An extremely powerful opensource framework for building and deploying AI agents build by AWS.
     - litserve: A lightweight server for deploying machine learning models.
     - Ollama: An open-source inference engine providing an OpenAI-compatible API for local model deployment.
     - vLLM: A fast and easy-to-use library for LLM inference and serving.